 If your report symptoms that indicate the need to stay home, you will receive a message asking you to confirm your answers.
 After selecting OK, you will see a red circle, with a note informing that you must stay home and follow your departmental procedures to report your absence.
 Students are expected to follow instructions for contacting University Health Services, as appropriate.
 Messages and instructions for undergraduates, graduate students, and faculty and staff are customized for the constituency.

-Failure to Complete the Daily Symptom Check
+Failure to Complete the Daily Symptom Check When Required